Raman Spectroscopy

 Advantages for Small Labs

-Notably, adding Raman capabilities to a tabletop SEM brings advanced analytical power to smaller laboratories.
-Previously, this level of analysis required large, expensive instruments.
-Now, compact systems can perform both imaging and Raman spectroscopy in one desktop unit.
+Adding Raman capabilities to a tabletop SEM brings advanced analytical power to smaller laboratories.
+Previously, this level of analysis required multiple expensive instruments.
+Now compact systems can perform simultaneous imaging and Raman spectroscopy in one desktop unit.

 Cost-Effective Analysis